osuosl/iam/README.md

 CACHE_FILE          # The path for the application's cache.
 POSTGRES_USER       # Default user for the postgres host.
 POSTGRES_PASSWORD   # Default user's password for the postgres host.
-POSTGRES_DB         # Default datbase for the postgres host.
+POSTGRES_DB         # Default database for the postgres host.
 MYSQL_ROOT_PASSWORD # Root password for the mysql host.
 MYSQL_USER          # Default user for the myql host.
 MYSQL_PASSWORD      # Default user's password for the mysql host.